Some lifters have a whole day dedicated to just their shoulders.

 The number of times you exercise per week will have an influence on how you build your shoulder day.

-If you only train 2-3x a week, you would want to apply more compound movements, or make your shoulder day a push or pull day so you can get more done in the limited time you have.
+If you only train 2-3x a week, you would want to apply more compound movements or make your shoulder day a push or pull day so you can get more done in your limited time.
 A lifter on this schedule would likely have to skip other key muscle groups or work if they dedicated a full workout to only shoulder work.

 Consider your training frequency and adjust your shoulder work accordingly.